memgraph/docs/gqlalchemy/how-to-guides/loaders/import-table-data-to-graph-database.md

 importer.translate(drop_database_on_start=True)
 ```

-Aside from `csv`, currently we also support reading of `parquet`, `orc`, `ipc`, `feather` and `arrow` file formats via Pyarrow.
+Aside from CSV, currently we also support reading of Parquet, ORC, IPC, Feather and Arrow file formats via PyArrow.
-Next, we will go through the Importer a bit more and show you how to use a different storage solution.

 ## Using a cloud storage solution

-Currently, along with LocalFileSystem we also support AmazonS3FileSystem and AzureBlobFileSystem.
-To connect to Azure Blob, simply run
+Currently, along with the `LocalFileSystem` we also support `AmazonS3FileSystem` and `AzureBlobFileSystem`.
+To connect to Azure Blob, simply run:

 ```python
 importer = AzureBlobImporter(